GSA/wp2030-microsite/pages/offerings/leverage-design-services.md

 Our [IDIQ contract](http://gsa.gov/glossary#IDIQ){class="usa-link--external"} gives federal agency customers access to top industry workplace and design experts with competitive pricing.
 The contract offers hybrid, collaborative design services based on human-centered, sustainable, flexible, and tech-enabled strategies.
 We are involved at each step of the way guiding you and serving as your strategic advisor.

-Based on Part 36 of the [Federal Acquisition Regulations 36](https://www.acquisition.gov/far/part-36){class="usa-link--external"} , we awarded contracts to two small business set-asides for our [New England Region](https://gsa.gov/glossary#regions){class="usa-link--external"}  — plus 12 national firms.
+Based on Part 36 of the [Federal Acquisition Regulations](https://www.acquisition.gov/far/part-36){class="usa-link--external"} , we awarded contracts to two small business set-asides for our [New England Region](https://gsa.gov/glossary#regions){class="usa-link--external"}  — plus 12 national firms.

 ## National contracts
 * AECOM